syngenta/acai-docs/alc/docs/node/apigateway/router/setup.md

     return response;
 };

-// this is non-compliant, custom http method; this will work. exports.query = async (request, response) => {
+// this is a non-compliant, custom http method; this will work. exports.query = async (request, response) => {
     response.body = [{query: true}];
     return response;